L-estimator

-In statistics, an L-estimator is an estimator which is a linear combination of order statistics of the measurements (which is also called an L-statistic).
+In statistics, an L-estimator (or L-statistic) is an estimator which is a linear combination of order statistics of the measurements.
 This can be as little as a single point, as in the median (of an odd number of values), or as many as all points, as in the mean.

 The main benefits of L-estimators are that they are often extremely simple, and often robust statistics: assuming sorted data, they are very easy to calculate and interpret, and are often resistant to outliers.
 They thus are useful in robust statistics, as descriptive statistics, in statistics education, and when computation is difficult.
-However, they are inefficient, and in modern times robust statistics M-estimators are preferred, though these are much more difficult computationally.
+However, they are inefficient, and in modern times robust statistics M-estimators are preferred, although these are much more difficult computationally.
 In many circumstances L-estimators are reasonably efficient, and thus adequate for initial estimation.

 Examples

 A basic example is the median.
 Given n values $x_1, \ldots, x_n$, if $n=2k+1$ is odd, the median equals $x_{(k+1)}$, the $(n+1)/2$-th order statistic; if $n=2k$ is even, it is the average of two order statistics: $(x_{(k)} + x_{(k+1)})/2$.
 These are both linear combinations of order statistics, and the median is therefore a simple example of an L-estimator.

 A more detailed list of examples includes: with a single point, the maximum, the minimum, or any single order statistic or quantile; with one or two points, the median; with two points, the mid-range, the range, the midsummary (trimmed mid-range, including the midhinge), and the trimmed range (including the interquartile range and interdecile range); with three points, the trimean; with a fixed fraction of the points, the trimmed mean (including interquartile mean) and the Winsorized mean; with all points, the mean.

 Note that some of these (such as median, or mid-range) are measures of central tendency, and are used as estimators for a location parameter, such as the mean of a normal distribution, while others (such as range or trimmed range) are measures of statistical dispersion, and are used as estimators of a scale parameter, such as the standard deviation of a normal distribution.

 L-estimators can also measure the shape of a distribution, beyond location and scale.
 For example, the midhinge minus the median is a 3-term L-estimator that measures the skewness, and other differences of midsummaries give measures of asymmetry at different points in the tail.

 Sample L-moments are L-estimators for the population L-moment, and have rather complex expressions.
 L-moments are generally treated separately; see that article for details.